ocaml/ocaml.org/data/tutorials/guides/0tt_02_file_manipulation.md

 created due to insufficient permissions, or a disk is full.
 Handling such errors is crucial to writing robust and resilient programs.
 This section will cover some common error handling techniques in OCaml for file manipulation tasks.
-General purpose error handling in OCaml is also addressed in [dedicated tutorial](/docs/error-handling)
+General purpose error handling in OCaml is also addressed in a [dedicated tutorial](/docs/error-handling)

 ### Catching Exceptions